MultiEx Commander: Press

-The gaming press have received MultiEx Commander with positive articles in hard-copy magazines, such as PC Action, PC Games Hardware and PC Gameplay.
+The gaming press had received MultiEx Commander with positive articles in hard-copy magazines, such as PC Action, PC Games Hardware and PC Gameplay.
 PC Gameplay (a leading Belgian game magazine at the time) stated "MultiEx Commander makes modding possible for everyone", while PC Extreme called it "the ultimate game modding utility".
 In September 2012, a book was released about MultiEx Commander.